 Ever wonder what it’s like to be a judge in a wine competition?
 I share a Day in the Life of a Wine Judge – the good, the challenging, and I share how much wine we really drink!

-To answer some of the more common questions and address some of the more common comments I’ve received, I’ve put together this Day in the Life of a Wine Judge to give you all a better idea of what judging wine competitions entail.
+This article is to answer some of the more common questions I’ve received about wine competitions.
+I’ve put together this overview to give you all a better idea of what judging wine competitions entail.
 And, perhaps, to help you see if you would like to be a wine judge someday, too!

 What are wine competitions?